iamkirankumaryadav/Library/Data Science/Linear Regression.md

 # Preparing Data for Linear Regression

 ### 1. Linear Assumptions
+- Independent Features and Dependent Features should be Continuous.
-- Assume that the Relationship between Independent and Dependent Features is **Linear**.
+- The Relationship between Independent and Dependent Features should be **Linear**.
 - You may need to **Transform** Data to make the Relationship **Linear**.
 - Data needs to Show **Homoscedasticity** (Variance along the Line of **Best Fit** remains similar as you move along the line)
+- Observations should be Independent.

 ### 2. Remove Noise
 - Remove **Outliers**